ivlab/abr_server/README.md

 ## Docker VisManager Build Instructions

+### Prerequisites:

+You do NOT need a Docker Hub account to build the docker image locally, but if you intend to deploy to the web for broad use (e.g. in class) then you DO need one.
+Go to hub.docker.com and create a personal account. or create one to share.

+Then, sign into Docker Desktop with your new Docker Hub account (upper right > Sign In).

+Note: in the instructions below, replace all instances of `bridgerherman` with your docker hub ID.

+### Building the image

 To build the Docker image for release, use the following steps.

 1. Ensure Docker is running